ovh/docs/pages/platform/kubernetes-k8s/vrack-k8s-custom-gateway/guide.en-ie.md

 ### Create the routers

-We have the ability to create OpenStack virtuals routers.
+We have the ability to create OpenStack virtual routers.
 To do this, we need to use the OpenStack CLI.
 Create routers and get their IDs (rtrGRA9Id & rtrGRA11Id):

 > [!tabs]